plugnburn/monstera/README.md

 ### Dynamic DOM data binding

 You can bind any existing first-level storage property to any DOM element value or contents (the necessary property is determined automatically depending on the element).
-Just write `YourStorageKey.YourPropery` into a `data-dyna-store` attribute.
+Just write `YourStorageKey.YourProperty` into a `data-dyna-store` attribute.
 For example, to make auto-changes to a name property of your user data just modify your input tag:

 `<input type=text name=user placeholder="User name" data-dyna-store="User.name">`